 What are you doing to prevent fraud in your business?
 We see it in the newspapers every few months; a great local business gets taken advantage of by an employee, contractor, friend, or even a family member.
 Those are only the ones who report what happened.
 There are many more that don’t report it or do not even notice when it happens.
 Internal fraud happens to small businesses every day, but it does not have to happen to yours.
+With a small business, fraud can also lead to Trust Fraud.
+Trust Fraud also needs to be protected against, if you would like some advice on how to protect your living trust there are law firms out there that can help.

 Keep reading to learn about some common types of internal fraud, and some easy measures that can be taken to ensure that there is simply no opportunity for theft in your business.